Home | Introduction | Legal Puzzlers | Law Reviews | Online Forum | E-mail me

 TEXTS FOR COURSE

-1. Joel Feinberg and Jules Coleman (eds.), PHILOSOPHY OF LAW" Seventh Edition, (Wadsworth)
+1. Joel Feinberg and Jules Coleman (eds.), PHILOSOPHY OF LAW" Eighth Edition, (Wadsworth)

 (Table of Contents)